Konstantinos Kaznaferis: Aris

-His vindication came in summer of 2010.
-Aris, one of the biggest teams in Greece, made an offer to sign him.
-In his first season to Theesaloniki, Kaznaferis made a little performances, playing at many positions and not giving good performances.
-2011–2012 season was Kaznaferis's best season of his career.
-By then, he has established as basic and irreplaceable right back of Aris, giving incredible performances and he stands out for his passion.
+Kaznaferis gained recognition in the summer of 2010 when Aris, one of the major football clubs in Greece, signed him.
+During his first season in Thessaloniki, he was used in multiple positions and had limited impact on the field.
+The 2011–2012 season was considered the peak of Kaznaferis’s career, as he became the first-choice right back for Aris, consistently delivering strong performances and earning recognition for his dedication and intensity.

 Lokomotiv Plovdiv

 Kaznaferis continued his career at Lokomotiv Plovdiv.
-It is important to mention that the Bulgarian team coach was Hristo Bonev, who had a remarkable career in the Superleague Greece for AEK, besides the fact that he served as a coach of Panathinaikos, AEL and Ionikos.
+It is important to mention that the Bulgarian team coach was Hristo Bonev, who had a remarkable career in the Super League Greece for AEK Athens, besides the fact that he served as a coach of Panathinaikos, AEL and Ionikos.
 He made his debut at 26 September in an away loss against Lovech.

 Platanias

 Kaznaferis did not manage to incorporate to his environment, therefore he initially managed to return to his previous club Aris, but due to financial and administrative problems, he finally decided to join Platanias.
-As a consequence, he returned to Superleague Greece and he made his debut with his new club on 20 January 2014, in a 2–0 home loss against OFI.
+As a consequence, he returned to Super League and he made his debut with his new club on 20 January 2014, in a 2–0 home loss against OFI.

 Ergotelis

-Kaznaferis signed a contract with fellow Cretan Superleague club Ergotelis on 28 July 2014.
+Kaznaferis signed a contract with fellow Cretan Super League club Ergotelis on 28 July 2014.
 He made a total of 23 appearances for the club in the season.

 Aris

-On 13 September 2015, Kaznaferis resigned for Aris.
+On 13 September 2015, Kaznaferis returned to Aris.